 (B) The system must be dosed at a rate not to exceed 20 percent of the projected daily sewage flow.

 (C) The effect of back drainage of the total volume of effluent within the pressure distribution system must be evaluated for its impact upon the dosing tank and system operation.

+(6) Service contracts.
+The owner of a pressurized distribution system permitted after March 1, 2013 must maintain a contract, in accordance with this division, with a maintenance provider to serve, maintain and adjust the onsite system.
+A service contract must be entered before the system is installed and must be maintained until the system is decommissioned.

 [Publications: Publications referenced are available from the agency.]